fluree/raft/jepsen-raft/README.md

 When contributing new tests or improvements:

-1. Ensure tests pass with "no anomalies found"
+1. **Use distributed test for validation** - It provides the most reliable results
+2. **Ensure distributed tests pass** with 100% `:ok` operation success rate
-2. Update this README with any new features or limitations
+3. **Update this README** with any new features or limitations
-3. Add appropriate configuration options to `default-config`
+4. **Test both implementations** if changes affect core Raft functionality
-4. Include performance impact analysis for significant changes
+5. **Include performance impact analysis** for significant changes
+6. **Document any new endpoints** or configuration options added

+### Development Workflow
+1. Make changes to Raft implementation or test infrastructure
+2. Test with distributed setup first: `clojure -M:distributed test distributed --time-limit 10`
+3. Verify leader forwarding and dynamic state retrieval work correctly
+4. Test in-process setup for performance analysis: `clojure -M:jepsen test simple --time-limit 5 --concurrency 5`
+5. Update documentation and commit changes

+**Recommendation**: The distributed test is the gold standard for validation.
+The in-process test is useful for performance analysis but has known checker limitations.